XanderPENG/global-evcs/README.md

 # Contact
 - Leave questions in [Issues on GitHub](https://github.com/XanderPENG/global-evcs/issues)
-- Get in touch with the Corresponding Author: [Chengxiang Zhuge](mailto:chengxiang.zhuge@polyu.edu.hk) or visit our research group website: [The TIP](https://thetipteam.editorx.io/website) for more information
+- Get in touch with the Corresponding Author: [Dr. Chengxiang Zhuge](mailto:chengxiang.zhuge@polyu.edu.hk) or visit our research group website: [The TIP](https://thetipteam.editorx.io/website) for more information

 # License